Doing Business in Brazil

 II.II.2.B Dispute about the Inclusion/exclusion of the Distribution System Use Tariff – TUSD and of the Transmission System Use Tariff – TUST in the ICMS tax base

-TUSD (Distribution System Use Tariff) is the consideration paid to the public utility concessionaire for use of these electric systems in the generation and consumption of energy.
 TUST (Transmission System Use Tariff), in turn, is the tariff that remunerates the transmission system, and which is paid by the users of the electrical power Basic Grid: generators, distributors, free consumers, and traders that import and export electrical energy.
 Both the Distribution System Use Tariff (“TUSD”) and the Transmission System Use Tariff (“TUST”) are charged from the consumer of electrical energy, whether in the regulated or in the free contracting environment, and they are paid in consideration of use of the system (“wire usage”).
+These tariffs are part of the monthly costs of the National Integrated System (SIN), which produces and transmits electric energy throughout the country.

 “Art.
 3 The tax shall not be levied on: